amilcar-calles/walktree/README.md

                 junkRegexp: /^.idea$|^.git$/
             })
     ```
-4. `type` (TODO: not yet implemented) Modality of the walk, retrieve files and folders, only files or only folders
+4. `type` Modality of the walk, retrieve files and folders, only files or only folders

     ```js
         type: String